openebs/openebs/k8s/demo/mongodb/README.md

     local   0.006GB
     sbtest  0.001GB
     ```
-  - Perform the replication status command on the master/primary instance of the statefulset.
+  - Run the replication status command on the master/primary instance of the statefulset.
 In the output, verify that the values
-  (timestamps) for the "optimeDate" on both members are *nearly* the same
+  (timestamps) for the "optimeDate" on both members are *almost* the same

     ```
        rs0:PRIMARY> rs.status()